SAP-archive/reason-markdown/README.md

 #### Unordered list

-You can create a Unordered list by starting a line with either an `-`-sign, `+`-sign, or `*`-sign followed by a blank.
-Every following line which doesn't begin with this pattern belongs to one list item.
-To start another list item in the same list you can just repeat the pattern from the first list item of the list.
-A Unordered list contains multiple list items, which can contain multiple block-level-elements.
-You can finish a Unordered list by writing two following blank lines or one following blank line which is not followed by a line which starts with the starter pattern.
+You can create an unordered list by starting a line with either a `-`-sign, `+`-sign, or `*`-sign followed by a blank.
+The chosen sign for the first list item is called the starter pattern.
+Every following line which doesn't begin with the starter pattern belongs will be added to the current list item.
+To start another list item in the same list you simply start a new line with the starter pattern.
+An unordered list can contain one to multiple list items, which can contain one to multiple block-level-elements.
+If a list item is followed by two blank lines or one blank line and a line which doesn't start with the starter pattern, the list is considered finished.

 ```
 - Start a list with this pattern